Kotlin/kotlinx.serialization/docs-website/topics/serialization-json-elements.md

 #### JSON null literal

-To avoid creating an inconsistent state, you can't encode the string `"null"` with `JsonUnquotedLiteral`.
+To avoid creating an inconsistent state, you can't encode the string `"null"` with the `JsonUnquotedLiteral()` function.
 If you try to do so, an exception is thrown:

 ```kotlin